cloudmesh-community/fa19-516-162/project/report.md

 be easy.
 For this reason, Gartner also predicts that by 2021, over 75% of the mid-size and large organizations will move to multi-cloud or hybrid cloud strategies.

+### Cloudmesh Compute

+* cloudmesh-compute project will identify Oracle's python API and develop its provider.
+* cloudmesh-compute project will identify how to manage credentials in Oracle.
+* cloudmesh-compute project will write and run pytests on Oracle cloud.

+### Cloudmesh Storage

+* cloudmesh-storage project will add the feature to access storage from Oracle services.
+* cloudmesh-storage project will provide a REST service based on OpenAPI that uses the cloudmesh API.
+* cloudmesh-storage project will implement virtual directory from local.

 ### Lessons Learnt